theDebbister/wg1-image-creation/README.md

 PyCharm you can follow these [instructions](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html).

 Once you have the environment you can install the necessary packages using the `requirements.txt` file.

+In order to create images for right-to-left scripts, it is necessary to install more dependencies.